 (4) “Spread” – Flora – this is my preference for making cakes and buttercream as it makes them light and fluffy and is naturally dairy free but of course you can replace it for any of your preferred brands

 (5) Egg – I’m yet to try other options but I’m told flax eggs, chia or even more apple sauce can work!
 Will try them asap and update this guide

 (6) Cocoa powder – you can use cacao powder but its not as sweet or tasty!
-If you’re desperate, you can also sub in some hot chocolate powder (ideally one with a high cocoa content)
+If you’re desperate (like I have been a few times…shh!!), you can also sub in some hot chocolate powder, ideally one with a high cocoa content

 (7) Mini eggs and flake ontop – use whatever you fancy 🙂